 Vice Provost for IR, Effectiveness and Analytics, University of Louisville

 Each grant, awarded to faculty members from higher education institutions located around the world, will amount to between $10,000 and $15,000.
-Awardees will present their findings at the upcoming Bluenotes GLOBAL 2021 Conference, in Chicago, Illinois, on August 1-4, 2021.
+Awardees will present their findings at the upcoming Bluenotes GLOBAL 2021 Virtual Experience, set to be held on August 2-4, 2021.

-This year’s Bluenotes GLOBAL conference will be held under the theme of “Re-imagining Feedback & Assessment in a Post-Pandemic World of Higher Education”.
-A gathering of the Blue user community, the event will consist of four days of informative workshops, networking, and the very latest assessment and evaluation developments in the Higher Education sphere.
+This year’s Bluenotes GLOBAL Virtual Experience will be held under the theme of “Re-imagining Feedback & Assessment in a Post-Pandemic World of Higher Education”.
+An online gathering of the Blue user community, the event will consist of four days of informative workshops, networking, and the very latest assessment and evaluation developments in the Higher Education sphere.

 The awardee presentations form a fascinating part of the annual Bluenotes GLOBAL conference.
-We invite you to attend, in-person or virtually, and experience the innovation that this substantial grant has spurred among the below awardees.
+We invite you to virtually attend and experience the innovation that this substantial grant has spurred among the below awardees.

 2021 recipients of Explorance’s Faculty Research Grant